superfly/docs/flyctl/cmd/fly_extensions_vector_destroy.md

 ## See Also

-* [fly extensions planetscale](/docs/flyctl/extensions-planetscale/)	 - Provision and manage PlanetScale MySQL databases
+* [fly extensions vector](/docs/flyctl/extensions-vector/)	 - Provision and manage Upstash Vector index